Life As a Medical Records or Health Information Technician

 Featured schools near , edit

-Medical Records and Health Information Technicians state the following job skills are important in their day-to-day work.
+These are the skills Medical Records and Health Information Technicians say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.